hashgraph/hedera-improvement-proposal/HIP/hip-1.md

 ### HIP Header Preamble

-Each HIP must begin with a header preamble in list format.
+Each HIP must begin with an RFC 822 style header preamble, preceded and followed by three hyphens ( --- ).
 The headers must appear in the following order.
 Headers marked with “*” are optional and are described below.
 All other headers are required.

 - hip: HIP number (this is determined by the HIP editor)
 - title: HIP title